ChrissyBeans/ChrissyBeans/README.md

 *<p align=center>* **__Do not try to friend me if we didn't talk beforehand, I will not accept it.__**

 *<p align=center>* The most basic DNI I have is basic [DNI](https://dni-criteria.carrd.co/) criteria.
 I will block any proship/profic on sight!
-I will not insult you or tell you to die, but I do not want to interact with you. ~~For the rest of my DNI, please visit my full dni on my strawpage.~~
+I will not insult you or tell you to die, but I do not want to interact with you.
+Also spitting on me will earn you an immediate, very unkind fuck off and a permanent block if you are a stranger. ~~For the rest of my DNI, please visit my full dni on my strawpage.~~

 <p align=center> I hide freely.
 If I have you or a friend hidden, it's likely for a reason.
 Please understand.